What Is Risk Management Process Step-by-Step

 Figure 3: A typical risk matrix visually categorizes risks by likelihood and impact, facilitating prioritization.

-The core of risk analysis involves evaluating each potential threat across two crucial dimensions: its likelihood and its impact.
+The basis of risk analysis is checking every threat against two specific factors: likelihood and impact.

 Using a Risk Matrix for Clear Prioritization

-- Low-Likelihood, Low-Impact (Green Zone): These are the risks you might consciously
+- Low-Likelihood, Low-Impact (Green Zone): These are risks you might choose to

 A